sandervanbree/braintime/README.md

 ## Installation
 **Option 1:** Download files

-1. Download ZIP on the top right of this page (green code button)
+1. Download ZIP on the top right of this page (green "code" button)
 2. Unzip to preferred folder
 3. Run the function [setup_braintime](setup).